Teaching Online: Giving instructions in an online classroom

 - Get kids/adults to copy or take notes of simple instructions into their notebook so they can refer to them during a breakout room activity

-- Ask ss to demonstrate by doing the first part with you monitoring – a form of modelling
+- Ask students to demonstrate by doing the first part with your monitoring – a form of modelling

 - Have a separate slide for instructions only (if using slides)

 James modeled a way of setting up an information gap speaking activity.
 He had us go into a breakout room in pairs and our only task was to decide who was going to be “A” and who was going to be “B”.
 He then got Amy to write in the chat the instructions.
 Why did he do this?

 - to check she had understood the instructions

 - to offer a written version of the instructions that others can access (to help our weaker students)